🥳 Flat 15% Off on All Courses Code: TB15

 Total Debt:

-• Mallya’s Claim: He owed ₹6,203 crore, as per the Debt Recovery Tribunal’s findings.
+Mallya’s Claim: He owed ₹6,203 crore, as per the Debt Recovery Tribunal’s findings.

-• Banks’ Standpoint: The outstanding amount, with interest, crossed ₹9,000 crore.
+Banks’ Standpoint: The outstanding amount, with interest, crossed ₹9,000 crore.

 Recovery So Far:

-• Mallya’s Claim: More than ₹14,000 crore has already been recovered through the sale of his attached assets.
+Mallya’s Claim: More than ₹14,000 crore has already been recovered through the sale of his attached assets.

-• Official Records: The Enforcement Directorate (ED) confirmed that ₹18,170 crore worth of assets were attached and around ₹9,041 crore has been realized by banks.
+Official Records: The Enforcement Directorate (ED) confirmed that ₹18,170 crore worth of assets were attached, and around ₹9,041 crore has been realized by banks.

 Did He Flee?

-• Mallya’s Claim: He left India legally in 2016 for a business trip and did not "escape."
+Mallya’s Claim: He left India legally in 2016 for a business trip and did not "escape."

-• Authorities’ View: He was later declared a “fugitive” for failing to return to face legal proceedings.
+Authorities’ View: He was later declared a “fugitive” for failing to return to face legal proceedings.

 Fund Diversion Allegations:

-• Mallya’s Defence: He denies any misappropriation, stating his personal wealth was used to fund Kingfisher Airlines.
+Mallya’s Defence: He denies any misappropriation, stating his personal wealth was used to fund Kingfisher Airlines.

-• CBI's Accusation: The Central Bureau of Investigation (CBI) alleges loan misuse, including funds being routed abroad for personal luxury and to support his Formula One racing team.
+CBI's Accusation: The Central Bureau of Investigation (CBI) alleges loan misuse, including funds being routed abroad for personal luxury and to support his Formula One racing team.

 “I’m No Chor.”
 Then Who’s Telling the Truth?

-Mallya addressed the elephant in the room: “I may be a fugitive, but I’m no thief.”
 He insists he never ran away with anyone’s money.
-In fact, he claims banks not only recovered the entire amount owed—but more.
+In fact, he claims banks not only recovered the entire amount owed, but more.
 If that’s the case, he argues, how does the “chor” tag still stick?

-On the other side, the enforcement agencies remain firm: funds were misused, loans were granted on inflated brand valuations (like Kingfisher’s brand being shown as ₹4,000+ crore in collateral), and there was a deliberate effort to escape justice.
+Loans were granted based on inflated brand valuations (like Kingfisher’s brand being shown as ₹4,000+ crore in collateral)

 The truth?
 Probably somewhere in the middle.

-Kingfisher: A Dream That Crashed Let’s rewind to how this all began.
 Kingfisher Airlines wasn’t a reckless venture.
 Launched in 2005, it was meant to be a premium flying experience, backed by a man who already had a successful empire in liquor.

-But the timing was terrible.
 By 2008, the global economy had crashed, fuel prices soared, and the rupee weakened.
 Add to that—government regulations, taxes, and a mountain of debt.
-According to Mallya, even when things were clearly going downhill, he was encouraged by the government and banks to keep the airline afloat.

 What followed was a slow collapse, leaving behind unpaid salaries, angry banks, and headlines that read like a financial crime thriller.